-The Friends of the Yellowstone Gateway Museum exists to help in raising funds for the Yellowstone Gateway Museum of Park County, a non-profit organization.
+The Friends of the Yellowstone Gateway Museum's mission is “To support the Yellowstone Gateway Museum of Park County, serving as museum ambassadors, fundraisers, and volunteers.”

-The Friends are a registered 501(c)3 non-profit organization.
-Your donations to the Museum are tax-deductible.
+FYGM is a registered 501(c)3 non-profit organization.
+Your donations are tax-deductible.

 Edward Dodge is a lifelong Park County resident.
-He retired after 34 years as a railroad machinist, mechanic, and welder.
+He retired after 34 years as a railroad machinist, mechanic, and welder; he is often asked to help with building and fabrication projects for the museum.
 Ed enjoys outdoor activities such as fishing and hunting.

 Mike Palmer has lived in Park County for twenty-five years, mostly near Bozeman Pass.
 He especially enjoys fishing, floating, and riding his ATV in the mountains.
 Mike is on the board because he values learning from history and “history in Montana is so recent that you still feel a part of it.”
 As a board member, he likes to give back to the community.
 Mike spent 30 years as a structural iron worker, building high-rise buildings and big bridges.